Stop playing jazzy. Start playing jazz!

 At this point, the temptation to make a stab at defining jazz is not a subject I wish to pursue, as our historic concept of jazz has now morphed into so many other types of music (which is surely a good thing) that the original meaning of the word has become blurred.
 I suppose one could list various attributes to a traditional concept of jazz and say that it involves improvisation, it swings (see my take on this in previous article), is often instrumental and usually has a structure and chord sequence.

-A jazzy chord
+A jazzy chord when playing jazz

 This brings me to my task of trying to separate playing jazz from just sounding jazzy.
 When I’m teaching, a student will ask me to show them a lick or chord I’ve just played.
 If there were a top 10 chart for most requested chord, here is number one: